TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

     * [ ] Toggle button, Toggle button panel (AKA Switch) Similar to the status box/panel but for buttons. https://www.w3.org/WAI/ARIA/apg/patterns/switch/

+    * [ ] Tab container and tabs
+      Include events that trigger and send msgs back to Node-RED on tab change.
+      What is the best way to hide/unload the non-current tabs?

     * [ ] Grid/Flex-Grid
        Standardised layout.
 With option to turn on visible grid to help with layout.